nancypaucar/DH150-2020W/README.md

-###### Tentative project title
+# Tentative project title

-# DH150: User Experience and Design
-Assignment 01
+## DH150 Assignment01: Heuristic Evaluation by Nancy Paucar
+Motivation + description of the community of your choice -- 3-5 sentences.

+The information about the web/app/project. (desirably with visuals)

+------- REPEAT -------

+Information about the web/app for the first heuristic evaluation Weblink

+Brief evaluation of the web/app - overall impression and ux issues you found that you can imporve.
-## 1: Visibility of system status
+### 1: Visibility of system status

-## 2: Match between system and the real world
+### 2: Match between system and the real world

-## 3: User control and freedom
+### 3: User control and freedom

-## 4: Consistency and standards
+### 4: Consistency and standards

-## 5: Error prevention
+### 5: Error prevention

-## 6: Recognition rather than recall
+### 6: Recognition rather than recall

-## 7: Flexibility and efficiency of use
+### 7: Flexibility and efficiency of use
-## 8: Aesthetic and minimalist design
+### 8: Aesthetic and minimalist design
-## 9: Help users recognize, diagnose and recover from errors
+### 9: Help users recognize, diagnose and recover from errors
-## 10: Help and Documentation
+### 10: Help and Documentation
 Find examples markdown cheatsheet on ccle site, try to add images using code, submit the link url of this repository to ccle, decide a site you want to use and critique